 NENA NG9-1-1 standards require field values to be fully spelled out to remove confusion and ambiguity.
 This is important when dealing with street names where abbreviations could have multiple interpretations (e.g., "W Charles Tr" could be West Charles Trail, West Charles Trace, William Charles Trail, William Charles Trace, etc.).
 It is understood that abbreviations can be widely used for a number of applications and some fields may need to be maintained locally in abbreviated form.
-However, abbreviations in locally maintained data must be converted into the fully spelled out values before use in NG9-1-1.
+The use of non-USPS abbreviations are allowed within the Legacy Street Name Type field to match the existing MSAG and ALI values (e.g., AV, TR, LA, etc.).
+PSAPs should strive to update the MSAG and ALI for USPS standard types as time allows.
+The goal in the State of Wisconsin is to follow the USPS abbreviations for the Legacy Street Name Pre Directional, Legacy Street Name Type and Legacy Street Name Post Directional; base street name should not be abbreviated.
+If only abbreviations are maintained locally data must be converted into the fully spelled out values before use in NG9-1-1.